Semeru: Geology

 Semeru rises steeply above the coastal plains of eastern Java.
-Maars containing crater lakes have formed along a line through the summit of the volcano.
-It was formed south of the overlapping Ajek-ajek and Jambagan calderas.
+Maars containing crater lakes have formed along a line through the volcano's summit.
+It was formed south of the overlapping Ajek-ajek and Jambangan calderas.
 The eruptive products are andesitic.
 Semeru lies at the south end of the Tengger Volcanic Complex.

 Eruptive history

 Semeru's eruptive history is extensive.
-Since 1818, at least 55 eruptions have been recorded (11 of which resulted in fatalities) consisting of both lava flows and pyroclastic flows.
-All historical eruptions have had a Volcanic Explosivity Index (VEI) of 2 or 3.
+Since 1818, at least 61 eruptive periods have been recorded (11 of which resulted in fatalities) consisting of lava and pyroclastic flows.
+Almost all historical eruptions have had a Volcanic Explosivity Index (VEI) of 2 or 3.
 Semeru has been in a state of near-constant eruption from 1967 to the present.

-Semeru is regularly climbed by tourists, usually starting from the village of Ranu Pane to the north, but though non-technical, it can be dangerous.
-Soe Hok Gie, an Indonesian political activist of the 1960s, died in 1969 from inhaling poisonous gases while hiking on Mount Semeru.
+The volcano's most recent eruption occurred in 2025.

 2021 eruption

-On 4 December 2021, Semeru erupted for a second time in the year – the first having been on 16 January 2021.
-Semeru erupted a third time on 6 December 2021.
+In 2021, Semeru erupted in January, and on 4 and 6 December.

+The eruption caused 11 km high ejections, lava flows for 5–11.5 km and ash rains for 30 km.

-At least 57 people died, 104 more were injured, while 23 are unaccounted for.
-Thousands were displaced.
+At least 57 people died, 104 more were injured, while 23 were unaccounted for.
+More than 10,000 people were displaced, and 1,027 houses, 43 public facilities and two bridges affected.

 2022 eruption

-A fresh eruption started on 4 December 2022, as monsoon rains collapsed the mountain's lava dome, provoking evacuations.